A look at the Senate immigration billJune 28, 2013 @ 12:42 am

 (4) They pay a $500 fine.

-_People in provisional legal status could work and travel in the U.S. but would not be eligible for federal benefits.
+_People in provisional legal status could work and travel in the U.S. but would not be eligible for most federal benefits, including health care and welfare.

-_The provisional legal status lasts six years and is renewable for another $500.
+_The provisional legal status lasts six years and is renewable for another six years for $500.

 _People deported for noncriminal reasons can apply to re-enter in provisional status if they have a spouse or child who is a U.S. citizen or permanent resident, or if they had been brought to the U.S. as a child.